-Because USGS does not list ferroalloys production at the state level, the EPA estimated that all facilities that did not report to the GHGRP produced equal emissions; however, data about the size and capacity of each facility would allow the EPA to distribute emissions more accurately.
-The EPA may use Title V or state-level permits in the future to look for capacity data for each facility to get a better estimate of facility-level emissions.
+Because USGS does not list ferroalloy production at the state level, EPA estimated that all facilities that did not report to the GHGRP produced equal emissions.
+Data on the size and capacity of each facility would allow EPA to distribute emissions more accurately.
+As a future improvement, EPA may use Title V or state-level permits to look for capacity data for each facility to better estimate emissions by state.

-The EPA will assess whether data are available to incorporate emissions from facilities producing ferromanganese and ferrochromium in the national- and state-level Inventories.
+While production of ferrochromium in the United States ceased in 2009, EPA will assess whether data are available to incorporate emissions from facilities producing ferromanganese and ferrochromium in the nationaland state-level inventories over the time series.